sminnee/silverstripe-apikey/README.md

    request and will return the authenticated member for GraphQL contexts to use, while not applying it to the CMS session.

+## Regular use

+For regular module usage, use the `RequestFilter` class.
+The configuration to apply it is in this module's `apikey.yml`, but is commented out since there is no way to remove it once it is applied.

+Copy the configuration and add it to your `mysite/_config/apikey.yml` file.

+This will protect all of your frontend routes.

+## GraphQL

+The GraphQL authenticator will work separately from the `RequestFilter`.
+If using this module for GraphQL, you will probably want to disable the `RequestFilter`.
+If you run both at the same time you will find that:

+ * Authentication exceptions are thrown outside of the GraphQL context (i.e. not wrapped in JSON output)
+ * Successful requests will register two "times used" each, since it's authenticated in two places

 ## Limitations

  * You can't limit the rights that the API key has to be more granular than "all rights of the given user".